Armoured fighting vehicles of the Irish Army: MOWAG armoured personnel carrier

 The Mowag Piranha IIIH 8x8 armoured personnel carrier (APC) has been used by the Irish Army since 2001.
 There are 80 Mowags in service with the army, in 6 different variant types.
 Forty-five are armoured personnel carriers, eight are command vehicles, two are armoured ambulances, one is a recovery vehicle, eighteen are cavalry Recce vehicles (CRV) and six are medium Recce vehicles (MRV).

 The APC variant of the Mowag has a crew of two and can carry a nine-man infantry section.
 It has a maximum speed of 100 kilometres per hour, and is fitted with a one-man turret armed with one .50 (12.7mm) Browning HMG, one 7.62mm FN MAG machine gun and eight 66mm smoke grenade launchers.
 The eighteen Mowag CRVs are fitted with a Kongsberg Remote Weapon Station (RWS) and can be armed with either a 12.7mm/.5 Browning HMG or a Heckler & Koch 40mm automatic grenade launcher.
 The six MRVs are fitted with a 2-man turret armed with an Oto Melara 30mm cannon and 7.62mm coaxial machine gun.

 The Irish Mowags have been used on peacekeeping missions in Eritrea, Liberia, Kosovo, Lebanon, Chad and Syria.
 As of 2016, a 6-year €55m maintenance and upgrade contract was agreed with the original Mowag manufacturer.
+Mid-life upgrade (MLU) for the vehicles was completed at the end of 2025.

+In 2026, some Mowags were fitted with new RS6 remote weapons stations armed with 30mm M230 chain guns.
+As well as the standard fire support roles, these new weapons are proposed to have C-UAS (anti-drone) capability in future with the introduction of airburst proximity ammunition.